Curriculum

 The U.S. Army War College has offered the Defense Strategy Course (DSC) a nonresident course, to U.S. Army Active and Reserve Component officers since 1984.
 This course is a four-month online Distance Education program boarded by Army Human Resources Command offered twice each year.
 Regular Army (RA), Army Reserve (USAR), and Army National Guard (ANG) boards select fifty RA, twenty-five USAR, and twenty-five ANG officers for each course.
 (Please contact the relevant component POC, below, to request consideration for enrollment).
 For ATRRS, the school code is 217 and the course # is DSC.
 Officers enrolling in the Defense Strategy Course must:

-• Have completed Intermediate Level Education (ILE) Common Core / equivalent schooling and
+• Be a Major/O-4 or Lieutenant Colonel/O-5 having completed Intermediate Level Education (ILE) Common Core / equivalent schooling, AND

 • Not be enrolled in, or have completed, a Senior Service College Program (MEL-1))